wangpy/google-play-android-publisher-plugin/README.md

 | usePreviousExpansion<br>FilesIfMissing | boolean | `false`            | `true`                                                   | Whether to re-use the existing expansion files that have already been uploaded to Google Play for this app, if any expansion files are missing |
 | recentChangeList                   | list    | (see below)            | (empty)                                                  | List of recent change texts to associate with the upload app files                                                     |

-The only mandatory parameter is `googlePlayCredentialId`:
+The only mandatory parameter is `googlePlayCredentialsId`:
 ```groovy
 androidApkUpload googleCredentialsId: 'My Google Play account'
 ```